 2013 is an important year for the Swarovski Waterschool.
 It’s the International Year of Water Cooperation of the United Nations.
-The objective consists in increasing the awareness for increased cooperation for a sustainable water management around the world.
-Protecting China’s longest and one of the most splendid rivers, the Swarovski Waterschool for a Living Yangtze is one of the best examples.
+The objective is to promote awareness and cooperation regarding sustainable water management around the world.
+Protecting China’s longest river, the Swarovski Waterschool for a Living Yangtze is one of the best examples.

 A successful year

-Also in 2013, new collaborations with NGO’s in Beijing are planned.
+Also in 2013, new collaborations with NGOs in Beijing are planned.
 A variety of specific materials for students, teachers and communities was developed and published.
-The fact that the Swarovski Waterschool for a Living Yangtze received two prestigious environmental awards emphasizes the importance of this movement.
+The fact that the Swarovski Waterschool for a Living Yangtze received two prestigious environmental awards emphasises the importance of this movement.

 These engagements show that respect for the environment forms the heart of Swarovski, whose heritage is closely linked to water.
 Learn more about these activities on the Waterschool website.